bchelp/Blockchain-Contingent-Labor-Releases/README.md

 <h3>12/3 Release</h3>

-Invoices reconciliation will now be based on hours rather than value.
+Invoice reconciliation will now be based on hours rather than value.

 Update to the Missing Timesheets Report to take contractors previous POs into account when displaying the list of missing timesheets